Kyoto Koka University ロゴ

 Total Initial Annual Student Contribution:¥871,600

-Total Initial Annual Student Contribution from Second Year:¥928,900
+Total Annual Student Contribution from Second Year Onward:¥928,900

 Department of Child Education